JavaPantry/MyMindMap/LearnApacheSparkFromScratch/LearnApacheSparkFromScratch.md

 - Create fresh maven project in IntelliJ IDE
 ![MavenForSparkJavaScalaProject](MavenForSparkJavaScalaProject.PNG)
 - build our self
-- git hub hadoop-common-2.2.0-bin as runtime dependency for running example project
+- git hub __hadoop-common-2.2.0-bin__ as runtime dependency for running example project
-- create env var HADOOP_HOME pointing to where you check-out hadoop-common-2.2.0-bin
+- create env var HADOOP_HOME pointing to where you check-out __hadoop-common-2.2.0-bin__
-- after run as standalone rebuild with flag runStandalone=true
+- after run as standalone rebuild with flag runOnCluster=false
 - deploy on spark root
 - run spark-submit with custom parameters
 ### Lecture 9: Bonus Video - Yarn on Eclipse